At least 17 bodies have been recovered after a migrant boat capsized off Senegal's capital city

 At the beach where the bodies were found, Associated Press reporters saw rescuers and volunteers working together to pull the capsized boat ashore.
 Clothes from the deceased washed onto the side and lay in a pile while authorities coordinated a response.

-The incident Monday is the latest in a string of rescued boats and bodies found along Senegal's coast.
+The tragedy on Monday is the latest in a string of rescued boats and bodies found along Senegal's coast.

 Credit: AP

-Note: This story has been corrected to show in the second paragraph that Ndeye Top Gueye is the deputy mayor, not the mayor.